How do I contact the Ombudsman for Electronic Communications?

 FYI

-if legal proceedings are initiated by you or your internet service provider while mediation is ongoing, the proceedings before the ombudsman are terminated.
+If legal proceedings are initiated by you or your internet service provider while mediation is ongoing, the proceedings before the mediator are terminated.

 Contact the electronic communications ombudsman online